NoahAronov/website-assets/noah-blog/content/accomplishments.md

 ---

-1. After a period of self-guided learning, online labs, and a home lab, passed these certification exams in the same month (08/2023):
+1. After a period of self-guided learning, online labs, and a home lab, passed these foundational certification exams in the same month (08/2023):
  - CompTIA A+ (pt.
 I)
  - CompTIA A+ (pt.
 II)
  - CompTIA Network+